pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Design.md

 #  Design

-Learn how the library is designed, including its use of protocols, operators and result builders.
+Learn how the library is designed, including its use of protocols, result builders and operators.

+## Protocol

+## Result Builders

+## Operators